deanturpin/shh/README.md

 ## Debugging with Visual Studio Code

-For an even sweeter development experience you can also connect to the running container with Visual Studio Code.
+For an even sweeter development experience you can connect to the running container with Visual Studio Code.

 ## clone and build

-You can even build without running in a container... imagine!
-Simply clone the [repo](https://gitlab.com/deanturpin/shh) and run `make run`, which invokes all the usual CMake commands and executes the binary.
-But you do need all the latest compilers of course.
+You could even build without running in a container... imagine!
+Simply clone the [repo](https://github.com/deanturpin/shh) and run `make run`, which invokes all the usual CMake commands and executes the binary.
+But you will need all the latest compilers installed of course.